-CVE-2026-34938 affects PraisonAI praisonai-agents prior to version 1.5.90.
-The flaw is in the execute_code() functionality, which executes attacker-controlled Python code inside a purported three-layer sandbox.
-That sandbox can be fully bypassed by supplying a str subclass with an overridden startswith() method to the _safe_getattr wrapper.
-The weakness allows sandbox restrictions to be evaded and attacker-controlled Python to reach dangerous functionality, resulting in arbitrary OS command execution on the host running the vulnerable software.
+CVE-2026-34938 is a sandbox bypass vulnerability in PraisonAI praisonai-agents prior to version 1.5.90.
+The flaw is in the execute_code() functionality, where attacker-controlled Python is executed inside a three-layer sandbox.
+The protection can be fully bypassed by supplying a str subclass with an overridden startswith() method to the _safe_getattr wrapper.
+This allows the attacker to evade the intended attribute-safety checks and escape the in-process sandbox, resulting in arbitrary operating system command execution on the host running the vulnerable software.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.